-(c) Subsidy on maintenance of buffer stock of Sugar (Rs.300 crore): This subsidy is for meeting outstanding claims of sugar mills for maintenance of buffer stock of sugar.

-(d) Reimbursement of internal transport charges to Sugar factories (Rs.300 crore): The provision is for reimbursement of internal transport and freight charges to sugar factories on export shipment of sugar. (e) Scheme for extending financial assistance to Sugar Undertakings 2007 (Rs.300 crore): The provision is for interest subvention for financing Sugar Mills.

-(f) Subsidy on import of edible Oils (Rs.200 crore): The provision is for supply of subsidized edible oils.

-(g) Subsidy on import of Pulses (Rs.200 crore): The provision is for supply of subsidy on import of pulses.
+- (c) Subsidy on maintenance of buffer stock of Sugar (Rs.300 crore): This subsidy is for meeting outstanding claims of sugar mills for maintenance of buffer stock of sugar. - (d) Reimbursement of internal transport charges to Sugar factories (Rs.300 crore): The provision is for reimbursement of internal transport and freight charges to sugar factories on export shipment of sugar. - (e) Scheme for extending financial assistance to Sugar Undertakings 2007 (Rs.300 crore): The provision is for interest subvention for financing Sugar Mills. - (f) Subsidy on import of edible Oils (Rs.200 crore): The provision is for supply of subsidized edible oils. - (g) Reimbursement of losses to STC etc. for supply of essential commodities (Rs.200.05 crore): The provision is for supply of subsidized essential commodities.